-Participation 35%
+Participation 20%

+Canvas Discussion Prompts (5 points each) X5 25%

 Quiz 1 10%

-Annotated Scene Analysis 20%
+Annotated Scene Analysis 15%

 Quiz 2 10%

-Final Paper/Video Essay 25%
+Final Paper/Video Essay 20%

 Certificate Students

 Please note that this class fulfills a requirement of the Certificate in Film Production.
 Students wishing to count this course towards their Certificate must complete all assignments and do minimally the equivalent of "B" work for the class.
 Simply turning in a final project is not enough.
 Students interested in the Certificate should consult the website: https://opencampus.newschool.edu/program/certificate-programs/media-writing/film-production